Genez-io/genez-io.github.io/content/posts/how-to-schedule-tasks-with-genezio.md

 ---
-title: How to schedule tasks with genezio
+title: How to Setup Cron Jobs with genezio
 date: 2023-12-12
 tags:
   - Tutorials